carbon-language/carbon-lang/llvm/docs/NewPassManager.rst

 Calculating these can be expensive, so the new pass manager has infrastructure to cache analyses and reuse them when possible.

 When a pass runs on some IR, it also receives an analysis manager which it can query for analyses.
 Querying for an analysis will cause the manager to check if it has already computed the result for the requested IR.
-If it does and the result is still valid, it will return that.
+If it already has and the result is still valid, it will return that.
 Otherwise it will construct a new result by calling the analysis's ``run()`` method, cache it, and return it.
 You can also ask the analysis manager to only return an analysis if it's already cached.

 The analysis manager only provides analysis results for the same IR type as what the pass runs on.
 For example, a function pass receives an analysis